Ultimate Greek Food Guide: Traditional Dishes to Try in Greece

 Kataifi

 Traditionally Kataifi Pastry was made with a mixture of flour, cornstarch, salt, oil, and water which forms a batter which is then spun to make fine strands or these days a phyllo pastry is finely shredded and then filled with a mixture of nuts and coarsely chopped pistachios.
-After cooking, the kataifi is soaked in cinnamon-flavoured sugar syrup.
+After cooking, the kataifi is soaked in a cinnamon-flavored sugar syrup.

 Loukoumades – Greek donuts